 Highlights and Quick Summary

-- Year-over-year quarterly Share Based Compensation of Revenue decreased by -100.0%
+- Year-over-year quarterly Share Based Compensation of Revenue increased by 38.46%

 - Annual Share Based Compensation of Revenue for 2018 was 1.29% (a 0.0% decrease from previous year)